Yooooomi/your_spotify/README.md

    2. add your URI under the `Redirect URIs` section
    - i.e: `http://localhost:3000/oauth/spotify/callback` or `http://home.mydomain.com/your_spotify_backend/oauth/spotify/callback`

+# Importing past history

+By default, Your Spotify will only retrieve data for the past 24 hours once registered.
+This is a technical limitation.
+However, you can:

+- Request your **privacy data** at Spotify to have access to your history for the past year [here](https://www.spotify.com/us/account/privacy/).
+- Optional: once received (after a week), you can ask for extended data that will get you your whole history since the creation of the account.
+- Go to the **settings** of your account and import your `StreamingHistoryX.json` files.
+- Now you can follow the progress of the import with the progress bar.

+> It is safer to do this at the account creation.
+Though YourSpotify detects duplicates, some may still be inserted.
+However, song search is pretty accurate since it filters on artist then search for the song name.

+> If the server reboots, the import will be terminated.
+You can safely start another import with the same data as it will skip already existing items.

+The import process uses cache to limit requests to the Spotify API.
+By default, the cache size is unlimited, but you can limit is with the `MAX_IMPORT_CACHE_SIZE` env variable in the **server**.

 # FAQ

 > How can I block new registrations?